Sunday, 10 May 2020

 Newbury Forest 2 Frenford 3 (Friday 4th October 2019) Eastern Counties League Division One South (att: 75)

-The enlargement of many of the step six non-league divisions offered more chances than usual for Friday night games as many clubs were tenants of other clubs with Saturday fixtures.
-Newbury Forest were one such example at the home of Redbridge.
+The enlargement of many of the Step Six non-league divisions offered more chances than usual for Friday night games as many clubs were tenants of other clubs with Saturday fixtures.
+Newbury Forest was one such example at the home of Redbridge.

 My journey by bus to Woolwich Arsenal was long and noisy, being surrounded by schoolkids having finished their duties for the week.
 The DLR transported me to Stratford International for another dosage of beer.
 The home brewed 3% Tonic Ale at Tap East was the perfect medicine.